Updated May 2, 2023

 - Select VALUE in the list to bring up the function’s dialog box

-- Also, click on Insert function icon then manually write and search the formula
+- Also, click on the Insert function icon, then manually write and search the formula

-- We get a new function window showing in below mention picture.
+- We get a new function window shown below mention the pictures.

 - Then we have to enter the details as shown in the picture.

-- Put the Cell value or text value where you want to convert the data type.
+- Put the cell or text values where you want to convert the data type.

 - Then Click On OK.

-Click on the cell where you want the result from value then put the formula as mentioned below.
+Click on the cell where you want the result from the value, then put the formula as mentioned below.

 = Value (Cell Value / Text Value)